 Geometric representation of how the computers are connected to each other is known as topology.
-There are five types of topology – Mesh, Star, Bus, Ring and Hybrid.
+There are eight types of topology – Mesh, Star, Bus, Ring, Hybrid, Tree, P2P and Daisy chain.

 Types of Topology

-There are five types of topology in computer networks:
+There are mainly eight types of topology in computer networks:

 In mesh topology each device is connected to every other device on the network through a dedicated point-to-point link.
 When we say dedicated it means that the link only carries data for the two connected devices only.
 Lets say we have n devices in the network then each device must be connected with (n-1) devices of the network.
 Number of links in a mesh topology of n devices would be n(n-1)/2.

 - Full Mesh Topology: In this topology each device is connected to all the devices available on the network.

 - Partial Mesh Topology: In partial mesh topology, each device is connected to only those devices, to which they communicate frequently.
 This reduces redundant links and saves the setup cost.

 1. No data loss: No data traffic issues as there is a dedicated link between two devices which means the link is only available for those two devices.